raineorshine/npm-check-updates/README.md

 Compatibility Issues
 --------------

 - There is an issue with [grunt-shell](https://github.com/sindresorhus/grunt-shell) described in [#119](https://github.com/tjunnone/npm-check-updates/issues/119).
-TLDR: You have to explicitly pipe your package.json into ncu with `cat package.json | ncu`.
+TLDR; You have to explicitly specify your package.json with `ncu --packageFile package.json`.

 Problems?
 --------------